Attraction of the Week: Hollywood Stars Cars Museum in Gatlinburg, TN

 The Original Batmobile

 The original Batmobile designed by George Barris for the classic 60’s TV series is on display.
 Barris designed it exclusively for the show from a 1955 Lincoln Futura concept car.
-A total of 4 batmobiles were made with the first being auctioned for 4.2 million in January of 2013.
+A total of 4 batmobiles were made.
+The first auctioned for 4.2 million in January of 2013.

 The possessed car from Christine